Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In their last game with a spread, the Braves failed to cover.
-Atlanta and its opponent have finished above the over/under in four consecutive games, with the average total set by sportsbooks during that span being 9.2.
+- The Braves are winless against the spread in their last two chances.
+For five straight games, Atlanta and its opponent have gone above the over/under, with the average total established by sportsbooks in that stretch being 9.3 runs.

 Read More About This Game